City : Mentoring Park : About Mentoring

 A mentor is likely to be someone who has been in a similar situation before, so they should be able to give you individual support and advice on how to succeed and reach your goals.

 How does mentoring work?

 You can decide at the beginning of the mentoring relationship how long you want it to last and how often you will meet.
-They are there to support you, the type of support you can get will depend on what suits you and your the relationship you have with your mentor.
+They are there to support you and the type of support you can get will depend on what suits you and the relationship you have with your mentor.

 If you already know what kind of career you want, a mentor who works in a similar role or the same sector may be really useful to help your career development.